qawemlilo/node-blogger/posts/2013-5-9_about-this-blog.md

-This blog is powered by [Node Blogger](https://github.com/qawemlilo/node-blogger), a small NoDatabase blogging platform for Node.js
+This blog is powered by [Node Blogger](https://github.com/qawemlilo/node-blogger), a small NoDatabase blogging platform for Node.js.
+I created  [Node Blogger](https://github.com/qawemlilo/node-blogger) out of my frustrations with WordPress's bloatedness and never-ending updates.
+Below is a detailed documantion on how to create your own blog using [Node Blogger](https://github.com/qawemlilo/node-blogger).

 ### Installation